tylalin/en-itmatic101-blog/offsec/htb-bank-write-up.md

 10. **Source Code Inspection**:
     - It suggests inspecting the source code of `bank.htb/support.php` and mentions a debug block added for executing `.htb` files as PHP for debugging purposes.

-Overall, the script demonstrates a systematic approach to exploring and interacting with a web application, including enumeration of files, extraction of sensitive information, and identification of potential vulnerabilities for further exploitation.
+It demonstrates a systematic approach to exploring and interacting with a web application, including enumeration of files, extraction of sensitive information, and identification of potential vulnerabilities for further exploitation.

 ## Exploits